14 Managing SecInfo¶

 14.4 DFN-CERT Advisories¶

-While the individual VTs, CVEs and CPEs are created primarily to be processed by computer systems, the DFN-CERT publishes new advisories regularly.
+While the individual VTs, CVEs and CPEs are created primarily to be processed by computer systems, the DFN-CERT [German only] publishes new advisories regularly.

 The DFN-CERT is responsible for hundreds of universities and research institutions that are associated with the German Research and Education Network (German: Deutsches Forschungsnetz, abbreviated as DFN).
 Additionally, it provides key security services to government and industry.